 Since tile is durable and easy to clean, it works well for the floors and walls of walk-in showers.
 On the flip side, you’re dealing with an area that gets wet—more so than the rest of the bathroom—so you want to plan accordingly.

 Many homeowners opt for tiles that are small and water-resistant, such as mosaics, pebbles, or sealed stone tiles.
 If you choose to use ceramic, go with a smaller size.
-Although that creates more grout lines for you to clean and maintain, it also increases grip, allows for proper drainage and makes your shower safer.
-Since grip isn’t a concern for shower walls, you can choose two different types of tile: one for the flooring and one for the walls themselves.
+Although that creates more grout lines for you to clean and maintain, it also increases grip, allows for proper drainage, and makes your shower safer.
+Since the grip isn’t a concern for shower walls, you can choose two different types of tile: one for the flooring and one for the walls themselves.
 Tumbled travertine, honed natural stone, and sealed slate are also popular options to use in showers because they provide adequate traction and come in rich, luscious colors.
-You should avoid marble as it gets extremely slick when wet, retains moisture and also chips easily.
+You should avoid marble as it gets extremely slick when wet, retains moisture, and also chips easily.

 If you’re re-tiling your shower during your bathroom renovation, take the new tiles all the way to the ceiling for a more finished look.
 It also makes the space easier to clean and ensures your drywall isn’t left exposed to water and dirt.

 Tile remains the surface of choice for most bathrooms in Alachua County, but there are many different options to choose from.
 As a design-build firm, Robinson Renovation and Custom Homes work with you throughout the entire remodeling process, from initial conception to final construction.
 After discussing your budget and project goals, we can help you explore the different types of tile to consider for your bathroom upgrade near Gainesville.